ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-deploy-vvs.md

 This solution is intended for cloud architects and administrators who are familiar with and want to use VMware software and to provide a centralized monitoring and alerting platform to deliver proactive management of system failures.

-Solution-added products for this VMware validated solutions include Aria Operations Manager (formerly known as vRealize Operations Manager).
-Aria Suite Lifecycle Manager (formerly known as vRealize Suite Lifecycle Manager) is deployed as part of the initial provisioning of your {{site.data.keyword.vcf-vpc-short}} instance.
+Solution-added products for this VMware validated solutions include Aria Operations Manager (formerly vRealize Operations Manager).
+Aria Suite Lifecycle Manager (formerly vRealize Suite Lifecycle Manager) is deployed as part of the initial provisioning of your {{site.data.keyword.vcf-vpc-short}} instance.
 You can use this method to deploy Intelligent Operations Management for {{site.data.keyword.vcf-vpc-short}}.

 To deploy the Intelligent Operations Management for {{site.data.keyword.vcf-vpc-short}} validated solution in {{site.data.keyword.cloud_notm}}, follow the process in [Intelligent Logging and Analytics for {{site.data.keyword.vcf-vpc-short}}](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-intelligent-operations-management-v1/GUID-31B18AB1-9E88-4355-BECF-A90F1E1F7C19.html){: external}.

-Use Aria Suite Lifecycle Manager (formerly known as vRealize Suite Lifecycle Manager) to deploy this VMware validated solution.
+Use Aria Suite Lifecycle Manager (formerly vRealize Suite Lifecycle Manager) to deploy this VMware validated solution.
 Aria Suite Lifecycle Manager is deployed as part of the automation.
 {: important}

 ## Private Cloud Automation for {{site.data.keyword.vcf-vpc-short}}
 {: #vpc-vcf-deploy-vvs-aria-automation}

-[The Private Cloud Automation for {{site.data.keyword.vcf-vpc-short}} validated solution](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-private-cloud-automation-v1/GUID-33896484-4331-46F1-8875-B487BBEDCE05.html){: external} provides information about the use of Aria Automation (formerly known as vRealize Automation) for cloud automation services with the {{site.data.keyword.vcf-vpc-short}} platform.
+[The Private Cloud Automation for {{site.data.keyword.vcf-vpc-short}} validated solution](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-private-cloud-automation-v1/GUID-33896484-4331-46F1-8875-B487BBEDCE05.html){: external} provides information about the use of Aria Automation (formerly vRealize Automation) for cloud automation services with the {{site.data.keyword.vcf-vpc-short}} platform.

 This solution is intended for cloud architects and administrators who are familiar with implementation of cloud automation services that can use {{site.data.keyword.vcf-vpc-short}}.

-Solution-added products for this VMware validated solution include Aria Automation (formerly known as vRealize Automation).
+Solution-added products for this VMware validated solution include Aria Automation (formerly vRealize Automation).

 To deploy the Private Cloud Automation for {{site.data.keyword.vcf-vpc-short}} validated solution in {{site.data.keyword.cloud_notm}}, see [Private Cloud Automation for {{site.data.keyword.vcf-vpc-short}}](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-private-cloud-automation-v1/GUID-33896484-4331-46F1-8875-B487BBEDCE05.html){: external}.

 ### Important notes
 {: #vpc-vcf-deploy-vvs-aria-automation-notes}

-* Use Aria Suite Lifecycle Manager (formerly known as vRealize Suite Lifecycle Manager) to deploy this VMware validated solution.
+* Use Aria Suite Lifecycle Manager (formerly vRealize Suite Lifecycle Manager) to deploy this VMware validated solution.
 Aria Suite Lifecycle Manager is deployed as part of the automation.
-* Before deployment, upgrade vRealize Operations Manager (also known as Aria Operations Manager) 8.10.0 to the most recent version and follow the procedure in [Deployment of vRealize Suite Lifecycle Manager and Workspace ONE Access for Private Cloud Automation for {{site.data.keyword.vcf-vpc-short}}](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-private-cloud-automation-v1/GUID-F9232A8B-69C8-4358-BC64-F9F186C04968.html){: external}.
+* Before deployment, upgrade vRealize Operations Manager (now Aria Operations Manager) 8.10.0 to the most recent version and follow the procedure in [Deployment of vRealize Suite Lifecycle Manager and Workspace ONE Access for Private Cloud Automation for {{site.data.keyword.vcf-vpc-short}}](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-private-cloud-automation-v1/GUID-F9232A8B-69C8-4358-BC64-F9F186C04968.html){: external}.

 ## Advanced Load Balancing for {{site.data.keyword.vcf-vpc-short}}
 {: #vpc-vcf-deploy-vvs-nsx-advanced-load-balancing}